gabrielmpp/upscale_api/README.md

 pip install git+https://github.com/gabrielmpp/upscale_api
 ```
 ## Tutorial
-The following steps run from an ipython interpreter in JASMIN.
+The following steps can be run from an ipython interpreter on JASMIN.

 1) Import the api and iris for saving the ncdf file:
 ```